prometheus/compliance/promql/README.md

 Total: 529 / 529 (100.00%) passed, 0 unsupported
 ```

-If all tests were executed correctly and passing the tool returns 0 code, otherwise it returns 1.
+If all tests were executed correctly and passing the tool returns a 0 exit code, otherwise it returns 1.

 ## Configuration